watkinsmatthewp/SwissFile/README.md

 # SwissFile
-A swiss army knife of file utilities
+A swiss army knife of file utilities (.NET only)